Turis101/FUNCTIONS/README.md

 9. Acknowledgement
     I acknowledge my tutor Mr.Kenneth Kato for the wonderful job he has done educating me on this project.
+    I would also love to take this opportunity to invite anyone to help develop this project.

+Thank you guys.